by Scott A. Travers

 One of the most highly recommended safes today is the one with a rating of TXTL-60.
 Many people shied away from buying this kind of safe in the past because of its relatively high cost, but lately demand has been growing because it can withstand fire and flame for extended periods of time.
 Also, prices have come down substantially.

-In my book The Coin Collector’s Survival Manual Fifth Edition, I have some very good advice from Robert F. McLaughlin, a security expert who is highly knowledgeable about safes.
+In my book The Coin Collector’s Survival Manual, Revised Seventh Edition, I have some very good advice from Robert F. McLaughlin, a security expert who is highly knowledgeable about safes.

 McLaughlin says you can buy a relatively strong security safe for as little as $1,000.
 He also explains that most insurance underwriters will require a safe that is approved by Underwriters Laboratories Inc. (UL).